smartdevicelink/sdl_evolution/proposals/nnnn-use-android-annotations-library.md

 ## Proposed solution

-This proposal suggests including the Android Support Annotations library as a dependency and using its annotations to improve the code quality in sdl_android.
+This proposal suggests including the Android Support Annotations library as a dependency and using its annotations to improve the code quality in the SDL Android library.
 [Android Developer website](https://developer.android.com/studio/write/annotations.html) lists some of the annotations that can be used in Android.
 The following annotations, for example, can be very useful to use in the SDL Android library:

 * Nullness annotations `@Nullable` and `@Nonnull` are very efficient in preventing null pointer exceptions from happening.
 When they are used properly, code inspection tools in Android Studio will show a warning when there is a potential null pointer exception.
 The nullness annotations can be used as shown in this [example](https://developer.android.com/studio/write/annotations.html#adding-nullness).